Kanaricc/iron_tank/README.md

 * `<memory-limit>`, memory limit(MB) for program.
 * `<compare-mode>`, define the approach to compare the output and answer.

 Just for example.
 The command below will start a "cell", in which program can only use *about* 256 MB memory at most, run no longer than *about* 1 second, only read/write to standard io without permissions such as opening file, conencting network and forking new process.
-The output by `./user_code` is compared with content in `1.ans` line by line.
+The output by `./user_code` is compared with content of `1.ans` line by line.

 ```
 $ iron_tank normal ./user_code -i 1.in -a 1.ans -t 1 -m 256 -c line